jeremytbrun/2018PowerShellDevOpsGlobalSummit-Recap/README.md

 ### [**Connecting the Dots with PowerShell**](https://powershelldevopsglobalsummit2018.sched.com/event/Cpp3/connecting-the-dots-with-powershell) with [Warren Frame](http://ramblingcookiemonster.github.io/)

 #### Summary
 One of PowerShell's greatest strengths is its ability to glue pretty much any technologies together.
-We'll use that strength to pull data from a number of services, connecting the resulting dots with a graph database that could be used as a lightweight CMDB.
+Warren used that strength to pull data from a number of services, connecting the resulting dots with a graph database that could be used as a lightweight CMDB.

 #### Takeaways
 This session was fascinating.
 Not only did I learn more than I ever have about Graph database implementations like [Neo4j](https://neo4j.com/), but also how quickly something like an asset discovery solution could be stood up and seeded with data that is relevant and relational.
 This was by no means a fully built out solution, but it was simple POC that demonstrated a methodology and technology that was extremely capable at scale.